 Iran News

-Trial of a Dervish without a Defense Attorney; Mohsen Azizi Sentenced to Three Years in Prison
+Trial of a Dervish Without Legal Representative; Mohsen Azizi Sentenced to Three Years in Prison

-According to Ms. Dowlatshah, Mohsen Azizi suffered fractures to his nose and knee due to the beatings by officers during his arrest.
-With more than 10 months of detention and no medical attention, his physical condition is not good and he needs to undergo surgery.
+According to Ms. Doulatabadi, Mohsen Azizi suffered fractures to his nose and knee due to beatings by security forces during his arrest, and with more than 10 months having passed since his detention without medical attention, his physical condition has not been proper and he requires surgery.

-Niloufar Dowlatshah told VOA that Mohsen Azizi was not allowed to visit his family for more than a month after his arrest, which could be due to the time it took for the bruises on his body to fade due to the beatings he suffered during his detention.
+Niloofar Doulatabadi told Voice of America that Mohsen Azizi was not allowed to visit with his family for more than a month after his arrest, which could be timed to allow the bruises on his body from beatings during arrest to disappear.

-Niloufar Dowlatshah says that our only demand as the family of the imprisoned dervishes is for government officials to enforce the law.
+Niloofar Doulatabadi says that our only demand as the family of imprisoned dervishes is the implementation of the law by government officials.

-In recent years, the United States has protested in human rights reports about widespread violations of the rights of religious and ethnic minorities in Iran, and in a tweet on the occasion of Cyrus Day, a spokesperson for the US State Department called on the Islamic Republic to learn from Cyrus about his leadership and stop the prosecution of Baha'is, Christian converts, Gonabadi Dervishes, and other minority groups in Iran.
+The United States has in recent years protested in human rights reports the widespread violation of the rights of religious and ethnic minorities in Iran, and the U.S. State Department spokesman tweeted on the occasion of Cyrus Day, urging the Islamic Republic to learn from Cyrus about his leadership and to stop the persecution of Baha’is, Evangelical Christians, Gonabadi dervishes, and other minority groups in Iran.

 Source: Voice of America